CS171/2015-cs171-homework/hw0/README.md

 Attend the first section and [follow the instructions](../section1#git) on setting up your **private** git repository for the homework.

-In your repository, edit the `README.md` file to add your name and email address.
+Edit the `README.md` file at the root of your respository to add your name and email address.
 Commit your changes.

 In the `hw0` directory, add a text file named `hw0.txt`.
 The text file can be empty.
 Commit and push your changes.